BayLibre/Copilot/doc/source/getting-started.rst

 To use Copilot, you need:

 - A Copilot
+- 1 USB-C cable for control (only USB2 wiring needed)

+Optionally, depending on your needs:

-- 3 USB-C cables
+- 2 USB-C cables for power (power supply <-> Copilot <-> DUT)
-- (Optional) barrel jack cables for additional power supply
+- 2 Barrel jack cables for additional power supply
-- (Optional) 3 wires for FTDI (debug uart)
+- 3+ wires for FTDI (debug uart)
+- Wires for additional GPIOs

 Plug it in as following: